Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 Fifth, make rent-seeking less profitable.

-Sixth, move more of the investment function into public control so the future is not allocated only by private return.
+Sixth, move more of the investment function into public control so private return does not get exclusive power over the future.

 Seventh, de-risk exit so people can refuse bad arrangements.

 Eighth, instrument the whole thing so failures are visible, reversible, and not borne by the people with the least slack.

-This is not a clean rewrite.
+This is a live migration.

 It is a long migration away from a system where survival is rented back to people by whoever owns the dependency.